Engage, Retain, Scale: How the Digial Hub Drove Member Lifetime Value

 The Challenge: A Tight Timeline and High Stakes

-Seven months later, with the new season approaching, we had an ambitious goal: launch the new Member Hub in just six weeks.
+Seven months later and with the new season approaching, I had an ambitious goal: launch the new Member Hub in just six weeks.
 This required a reset, ensuring our work truly addressed the needs of our members, who are our most passionate (and critical) customers.

-Our primary goal was to enhance our most valuable members' gameday experience by collecting all the information they would need and placing it in a single location for easy access and a streamlined user experience
+My primary goal was to enhance our most valuable members' gameday experience by collecting all the information they would need and placing it in a single location for easy access and a streamlined user experience.

 The Launch: Overcoming Unexpected Hurdles